-Campus Alberta Neuroscience (CAN) was established by the Alberta neuroscience community in 2012, with support from the Government of Alberta, to accelerate understanding of the brain and improve brain health through collaboration, develop the province as a centre of neuroscience excellence and to improve the quality of people’s lives in Alberta and beyond.
+Campus Alberta Neuroscience (CAN) was established by the Alberta neuroscience community in 2012 with support from the Government of Alberta to accelerate understanding of the brain, improve brain health through collaboration, develop the province as a centre of neuroscience excellence, and improve quality of life in Alberta and beyond.

-Alberta has three strong university centres for neuroscience who work in partnership to form Campus Alberta Neuroscience (CAN):
+Alberta has three strong university centres for neuroscience that work in partnership to form Campus Alberta Neuroscience (CAN):

 · Calgary’s Hotchkiss Brain Institute (HBI)

 · Edmonton’s Neuroscience and Mental Health Institute (NMHI)

 · Lethbridge’s Canadian Centre for Behavioral Neuroscience (CCBN)